acsone/stock-logistics-workflow/stock_pack_operation_auto_fill/README.rst

 lines.

-In this module we have added a button that helps users to fill automatically the schedulled quanties.
+In this module we have added a button that helps users to fill automatically the scheduled quantities.
 Then, the user can just change back the quantities for the product that hasn't been received yet.

 Usage